-The federal and state legislation are reflected in the UC systemwide policy that addresses non-discrimination on the basis of disability.
+The federal and state legislation are reflected in the UC Anti-Discrimination PolicyLinks to an external site. that prohibits discrimination and harassment on the basis of a Protected Category, including disability.
 Sections 140.00 through 149.00 of the University of California Policies Applying to Campus Activities, Organizations, and Students lay out the "Guidelines Applying to Nondiscrimination on the Basis of Disability."